Kortelainen/Softala3SuperAdaBackend/README.md

 ## Windows

+Git pull project.
-Git pull, Recomended to use tortoiseSVN
+Recomended to use tortoiseSVN

 Inside repo